 - The C5 (1nF) capacitor removes the excess of treble, rounding the sound, there are more details in the previous OTA Amplifier block.

 - After the OTA amplifier, the guitar signal is doubled using a common collector transistor in a phase splitter topology, so at the points OUT_1 and OUT_2 the input signal is doubled with the same amplitude (gain=1) and opposite phase.

-Above image: the averaged signal in blue colour (measured at the C8 cap) changes following the amplitude of the guitar signal in purple/green colours (measured after the phase-splitter at R11 and R12):
+Above image: the averaged signal in blue color (measured at the C8 cap) changes following the amplitude of the guitar signal in purple/green colors (measured after the phase-splitter at R11 and R12):